Code-Institute-Submissions/Redo-Second-Milesone-project/README.md

 ### Code

--  All images came from either my computer library, Unsplash or google images for logos.
+-  All images came from either my computer library, Unsplash or Google images for logos.
 -  [HTML5](https://en.wikipedia.org/wiki/HTML5)- For base layout of content.
 -  [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)- This was used for styling of the HTML.
 -  [Java Script](https://en.wikipedia.org/wiki/JavaScript)- This was used for the full animation of the cards.